The Pick of Destiny

-The Pick of Destiny is the second studio album by American comedy rock band Tenacious D, the soundtrack for their feature film of the same name.
-The album was released on November 14, 2006, through Epic Records, and debuted at number 8 on the Billboard 200.
+The Pick of Destiny is the second studio album and the soundtrack for the feature film of the same name by American comedy rock band Tenacious D. The album was released on November 14, 2006, through Epic Records, and debuted at number 8 on the Billboard 200.

 The Pick of Destiny is the band's first studio release in five years, following up their self-titled debut album in 2001.
 The album was produced by the Dust Brothers' John King, and includes appearances by Meat Loaf, Ronnie James Dio, and Dave Grohl.
 Another album, More Rocktastic Music from the Film, contains some small excerpts of the official score that the soundtrack excludes.

 Details

 In the absence of original comedy skits, there are excerpts of dialogue from the soundtrack's accompanying film between numerous songs.
 Portions of The Pick of Destiny were recorded at Dave Grohl's studio.
 A clean version of the album was recorded.

 The album was released in three separate edits: the original version comprising the full film versions, a "clean edit" with re-recorded vocals replacing foul language with non-sense words, and a deluxe edition.
 All three versions contain clips from the movie, but some dialogue was re-recorded for the clean version.
 The special limited edition was released in a cardboard "old book case", which includes a digipack version of the album, a foldout poster depicting Black and Gass with bigfoot, eight tarot cards from the film (Tenacious D, The Training, Destiny, Masterpiece, The Quest, The Divide, and Two Kings, as well as a card explaining the other cards), and a plastic replica of The Pick of Destiny.
 If the set was pre-ordered from the Tenacious D website, it also included a T-shirt.

 In recent years the song “Kickapoo” has become the unofficial fight song of Kickapoo High School, located in Springfield Missouri.
 In the music video to the song it shows how they are referring to “Kickapoo” in Missouri, it is unknown if this is referring to the area that the high school is in because there is no town or township in Missouri with the name Kickapoo.
 This also could come from inspiration from Brad Pitt, Kickapoo High School Alumn and friend of Jack Black frontman of Tenacious D.